Shopping Links

 The one quality-suicide attempt I didn't see coming, but probably should have, is an Evangelion-inspired metaphysical showdown that kicks off the finale.
 Thankfully, that's where it gets back on track--Lelouch wastes no time dealing with it how you always wish heroes would, making the whole sidestep forgivable.
 The series then spends several episodes in a much more concrete endgame.

 Now, back to Lelouch.
 Code Geass runs on Lelouch and his Machiavellian schemes, so the real make-or-break of R2 is whether he gets to do his thing.
 At the end, hoo-boy, does he ever.
 The middle stretch, however, is again disappointing--creative Geass use, vicious backstabs, and wicked reveals are disappointingly sparse.
-Still, there's a fantastic bit early on where he gives a perfect, heartwarming hero speech, which is revealed to be carefully manufactured and completely disingenuous.
+Still, there's a fantastic bit early on where he gives a pitch-perfect, heartstring-tugging hero speech, which is revealed to be carefully manufactured and completely disingenuous.
 The exodus from Japan is also spectacular.

 And in the end, that's what kept me watching R2.
-For all the attempts at self-destruction, there are enough interesting scenes and occasional bits of Lelouch brilliance to hold it together until it gets back on track.
+For all the attempts at self-destruction, there are just enough interesting scenes and occasional bits of Lelouch brilliance to hold it together until it gets back on track.

 As for the good part, it doesn't end up at all where you might think it's going, but once it gets there it makes perfect sense.

-The chaotic finale of the first series had one flaw: Instead of the rickety tower of fragile alliances and double-crosses finally collapsing under its own weight, fate just steps in and smashes the whole thing with a baseball bat.
+The chaotic finale of the first series had one flaw: Instead of the rickety tower of fragile alliances and double-crosses finally collapsing under its own weight, fate just steps in and smashes the whole thing with a proverbial baseball bat.
 The speed and totality with which everything went from hopeful to Hell was amazing, but the method seemed downright crude by the standards the series had set for itself.

 R2 makes no such mistake--since it's no longer rushing to wrap up only to start over, it lets the drama and convoluted plans play out in full.
 The result is exactly the sort of Lelouch-driven, bloody symphony of heroism-through-villainy you would hope for.